 - Financial gain

-The Fremont College, non-GMAT MBA, gives the student the opportunity to pursue an MBA concentrating on the people skills which separate managers from leaders.
-Considering the ease of enrollment and the benefits, achieving the MBA through Fremont College may be the answer to reigniting your business focus.
+The Fremont University, non-GMAT MBA, gives the student the opportunity to pursue an MBA concentrating on the people skills which separate managers from leaders.
+Considering the ease of enrollment and the benefits, achieving the MBA through Fremont University may be the answer to reigniting your business focus.

 *In no way does Fremont University promise or guarantee employment or level of income/wages.